suoglu/Fixed-Floating-Point-Adder-Multiplier/README.md

 **Fixed Point Format:**

- Most significant 8 bits represent integer part and least significant 8 bits represent fraction part.  i.e. IIIIIIIIFFFFFFFF = IIIIIIII.FFFFFFFF
+ Most significant 8 bits represent integer part and least significant 8 bits represent fraction part.  i.e. `IIIIIIIIFFFFFFFF` = `IIIIIIII.FFFFFFFF`

 **Floating Point Format:**

  binary16 (IEEE 754-2008) is used.
 MSB is used as sign bit.
-10 least significant bits are used as fraction and remaining bits are used as exponent.  i.e. SEEEEEFFFFFFFFFF = (-1)^S \* 1.FFFFFFFFFF \* 2^EEEEE
+10 least significant bits are used as fraction and remaining bits are used as exponent.
+Value `x000000000000000` represents 0. i.e. `SEEEEEFFFFFFFFFF` = `(-1)^S \* 1.FFFFFFFFFF \* 2^EEEEE`

 ## Modules